Text-to-SQL Task-oriented Dialogue Ontology Construction: Text-to-SQL Ontology Construction

 \subsection{Method}

-Our main prompting approach combines task-oriented dialogue modelling with SQL, as outlined below.
+Our main prompting approach combines TOD modelling with SQL, as outlined below.
 We then detail the steps of our iterative ontology construction pipeline.
-We utilise an LLM that creates SQL queries, which are then executed using Python.
+We utilise an LLM that creates SQL queries, which are then executed.

 \paragraph{SQL-Background}